-This assists the financial industry to make more informed decisions through an understanding of the El Niño and La Niña climate cycles.
-These cycles shift the risks of damaging hazards in recognisable ways and they predicted about six months in advance.
+This assists the financial industry to make more informed decisions through an understanding of the El Niño Southern Oscillation (ENSO).
+This oscillation shifts the risks of damaging hazards in recognisable ways and is predictable about six months in advance.

 The Met Office is an active member of the OASIS Loss Modelling Framework (LMF) community which includes representatives from insurance and reinsurance companies, along with other parties interested in catastrophe modelling.
 The LMF is focused on creating open access catastrophe models for the global community.